 All apparel must be created by someone who has knowledge of color, fabric and style and can visualize design, construct the finished garment and bring it to market.
-Harper's Fashion Design and Merchandising Program offers courses in construction, pattern making and design, textiles, illustration, visual merchandising and trend forecasting.
+Harper's Fashion Studies Program offers courses in construction, pattern making and design, textiles, illustration, visual merchandising and trend forecasting.

 The more you learn, the more you earn.